My Plantiful Cooking

 Why are my pancakes sticking to the pan?

-If you've been experiencing problems with your non-stick pan, it could be due to it being old or damaged.
-Over time, the non-stick coating can wear off or become damaged if not handled properly.
+If your pancakes are sticking, it might be due to an old or worn-out non-stick pan.
+Over time, the delicate layer of non-stick coating can wear off and lose effectiveness.

 Stack of pancakes with triangular cutout on a plate with a fork and jar of coffee in the background.